 After moving chronologically through the first 11 years, we leap around inexplicably the rest of the way.
 There are brief segments on the Haunted Mansion, Splash Mountain, and Star Tours, but they’re mixed in with PR from Disney’s leadership.
 A fun “Disneyland That Never Was” segment is placed right after info on updating the Finding Nemo Subs.
 I think the editor left the project at the halfway point.

 The poster child for selling the company line is Jay Rasulo, who recently stepped down as CFO.
 His comments are filled with marketing speak.
 When you’ve just heard from amazing legends, Rasulo stands out as a phony.
 He’s a business guy and too polished to make us believe him.
-By contrast, former Disneyland president Matt Ouimet (now in charge of Cedar Fair) believably sells excitement.
+By contrast, former Disneyland president Matt Ouimet (now in charge of Cedar Fair) believably sells the magic.

 Sitting between the two is Bob Iger, who’s more laid back than Rasulo.
 He still uses corporate phrases like “raising the bar” that mean little.
 However, he’s smoother and doesn’t sound like a salesman.
 The contrast between Iger and Michael Eisner is startling, though.
 Eisner’s tenure had some low points, but he’s from a different sphere than the business guys who currently run Disney.